etherlinkcom/docs/docs/network/smart-rollup-nodes.md

      "active_workers": []
    }
    ```

+1. Wait until the response includes the field `healthy: true` and the `blocks_late` field is 0.

 Now the Smart Rollup node is running and tracking the state of Etherlink by receiving information from layer 1.